archilex/advanced-tables-docs/README.md

     ```bash
     php artisan filament:upgrade
     ```

+7. Setting up tenancy

+    If you are installing Advanced Tables into a multi-tenancy application, please refer to the separate instructions to [set up multi-tenancy](#multi-tenancy).

 After you've successfully installed Advanced Tables, you may review the [Getting Started guide](#getting-started) to learn how to add Advanced Tables to your resources, relation managers, pages, and/or table widgets.